electerious/Ackee/docs/Get started.md

 ### 3. Updating Ackee

 The easiest way to update Ackee once hosted on Heroku is to clone the repo down, pull the latest changes from Ackee, and then push them back up to Heroku.
-You'll need the Heroku CLI and git for this to work.
+You'll need the Heroku CLI and Git for this to work.

 In your application view, you'll find instructions under the `Deploy` tab on how to clone down the project.
 It should look something like below: